 THEATER 104 ACTING I: PREPARATION A foundation course in acting technique with extensive physical and vocal work, including an introduction to textual analysis and character development.
 All students are required to work on a crew for a college production.

 No prior acting experience is required.
+Open to freshmen and sophomores only.
 Enrollment limited to 16 students.
 Offered both semesters.
 This course satisfies General Education Area 5.
 Staff

 THEATER 110 TECHNICAL PRODUCTION: DANCE AND THEATER A foundational exploration of various technical and design components of dance and theater performance.
 Lighting, scenery, sound, multi-media, and costume and makeup will be investigated as core elements of technical production.
 This course is intended for both creative artists and technicians and is built around practical and experiential learning.
 This is the same course as Dance 110.

 One three-hour session per week, plus required lab hours on departmental productions.
 Prospective Theater or Dance majors and minors are encouraged to take this course during their freshman year.
 Enrollment limited to 16 students.
 Offered both semesters.
 This course satisfies General Education Area 5.
 R. Dumond and S. Hove

 THEATER 113 PUBLIC SPEAKING Speech and vocal techniques emphasized to culminate in individual projects designed for public speaking and small group communications.

 THEATER 141 THE ART OF THEATER An examination of the process by which theater is created in contemporary America.
 Explanation of how each of the elements of theater−acting, directing, design, playwriting, dramaturgy, and theater spaces−contributes to the creation of the total theatrical production.
 Attendance at productions at professional regional theaters in the area and college productions required.
 Prospective majors should take this course by the end of their sophomore year.